Learning Self-Interpretation from Interpretability Artifacts: Training Lightweight Adapters on Vector-Label Pairs: Experiments

 \subsection{Contrastive Activation Vector Results}

 We train a full-rank affine adapter $f(h) = Wh + b$ for one epoch on the Wikipedia contrastive vectors dataset.

-At scale 1.0, the full-rank adapter achieves 82.9\% recall@1 on held-out topics compared to 0.04\% for untrained SelfIE, and 98.4\% versus 0.9\% at recall@100.
-Trained adapters require no additional scale tuning for this task.
-With the best-of-6 protocol used throughout Table~\ref{tab:combined}, results improve further to 93.7\% recall@1.
+Without scale tuning (using the as-trained injection scale $s=1$), the full-rank adapter achieves 82.9\% recall@1 on held-out topics compared to 0.04\% for untrained SelfIE, and 98.4\% versus 0.9\% at recall@100.
+Note that these results use only the trained adapter, without additional input scaling or best-of-N selection which provide further improvement (discussed in Table~\ref{tab:combined}).
 The full-rank adapter outperformed constrained architectures (Appendix~\ref{app:wiki-arch}).
-As later analysis shows, this success depends critically on the low intrinsic dimensionality of the contrastive topic vectors, which implicitly regularizes the full-rank transformation.
+As §\ref{sec:arch-analysis} shows, this success depends critically on the low intrinsic dimensionality of the contrastive topic vectors, which implicitly regularizes the full-rank transformation.

 \paragraph{Qualitative example.} To illustrate that trained adapters extract semantic concepts rather than surface-level token information, we apply the method to a novel prompt (absent from the dataset): ``Tell me about propagating gradients back through a neural network.''
-Five generations at temperature 0.5 produce: \begin{itemize} \item ``automatic differentiation for backpropagation in neural networks'' \item ``backpropagation in neural network training'' \item ``automatic differentiation in deep learning and computational science'' \item ``automatic differentiation for neural network backpropagation'' \item ``backpropagation in neural networks'' \end{itemize} The adapter consistently identifies the core concept despite the prompt never using the word ``backpropagation.''
+Five generations at temperature 0.5 all converge on the same concept: \begin{itemize} \item ``automatic differentiation for backpropagation in neural networks'' \item ``backpropagation in neural network training'' \item ``automatic differentiation in deep learning and computational science'' \item ``automatic differentiation for neural network backpropagation'' \item ``backpropagation in neural networks'' \end{itemize} The adapter consistently identifies the core concept despite the prompt never using the word ``backpropagation.''
+Our next analysis asks whether this approach transfers to SAE features, which occupy a geometrically different region of activation space.